Our Services

 1. Mindfulness: Cultivating present-moment awareness and acceptance.

-2. Distress Tolerance: Learning healthy ways to tolerate and cope with distressing situations without engaging in harmful behaviors.
+2. Distress Tolerance: Learning healthy ways to tolerate and cope with distressing situations without engaging in harmful behaviours.

 3. Emotion Regulation: Developing strategies to manage and modulate intense emotions effectively.